hucang0/Distort_Correct_Stitcher/README.md

 This project is licensed under the Apache License, Version 2.0.
 Portions of code included in this project were originally licensed under the MIT License and authored by Johan Öfverstedt (2021).
 These portions have been modified and incorporated into this work.
 The full text of the MIT License is included in the root folder, in compliance with the original license terms.

 ## Citation
-If you use this tool in your research, please cite our work as specified in the [future publication reference here].
+If you use this tool in your research, please cite our work as specified in the [Cang H, Fan H, Sun S, Zhang K. DistortCorrect Stitcher: Microscopy Image Stitching with Integrated Optical Distortion. bioRxiv.
+2024 Oct 28; 10.1101/2024.10.28.620720].

 ## Documentation
-Full details of the method and examples can be found in the paper [to be added].
+Full details of the method and examples can be found in the paper [(https://www.biorxiv.org/content/10.1101/2024.10.28.620720v1)].